alphagov/government-service-design-manual/service-manual/user-centered-design/resources/header-footer.md

 ![Pattern 3: Title and navigation](/service-manual/assets/images/header-footer/header-pattern-3.png)

+In this case "Your Tax account" is not a transactional funnel, so it can also include links to feedback and information.

 ### Search

 If your service requires a search function this should sit in the header.
 The search form should be clearly labelled, indicating that it is only searching your service and not the entire GOV.UK domain.